 Florida is sitting on $2.9 billion in unclaimed property right now.
 Across England, Scotland and Wales, £141 million in council tax overpayments belongs to over 808,000 households who haven’t collected it.
 And tucked away inside 1.9 million closed UK energy accounts?
 Another £240 million nobody’s come back for.
 Two countries.
 Completely different property systems.
 Same […]

-Key Takeaways — The Quick Verdict Before we get into the full breakdown, here’s what the numbers actually show when you compare a UK Ltd against a US LLC at three profit levels: Profit under £50,000 → UK Ltd wins.
-Corporation Tax sits at 19%.
-A US LLC owner pays federal income tax plus 15.3% […]
+LLC or Ltd — Which Structure Actually Leaves More Money on the Table at Tax Time?
+Key Takeaways — The Quick Verdict Before we get into the full breakdown, here’s what the numbers actually show when you compare a UK Ltd against a US LLC at three profit levels: Profit under £50,000 → UK Ltd […]

 There’s an old saying — A fool and his gold are soon parted.
 These days, though, it’s not the fool losing it.
 It’s HMRC taking a slice.
 Gold had its wildest run in almost half a century last year.
 In sterling terms, the price climbed over 53% through 2025 alone, starting the year around £2,097 […]